opekope2/OptiGUI/docs/syntax.md

 !!! info
     Same as [OptiFine lists](https://optifine.readthedocs.io/syntax.html#lists), but lists can hold any types, including [strings](#strings) (white space automatically starts a new list item) or [booleans](#booleans).

+If multiple items are specified in a list, **any of them** can match in order to replace a texture.

 ## Dates